Triassic Reptiles

 Lepidosaurs

 What we know about the origins of early lizards and snakes comes from Triassic microvertebrate fossils.
 Because many of these animals were so small and delicate, most of the lepidosaurs from Petrified Forest are recognized through their teeth, which are implanted on the insides or tops of the upper and lower jaws.
-Looking for lizard jaws is tedious work; paleontologists must wash bags of rock through sieves of various sizes before spending hours picking out fossils from under high magnification.
+Looking for lizard jaws is tedious work; paleontologists wash bags of rock through sieves of various sizes before spending hours picking the fossils from the sediment using microscopes of high magnification.

 illustration of long lizard-like animal on branch